version-controlled-datasets/polymod/README.md

 # POLYMOD | Social Contact Data

-This repository is self-contained from original source to downloadable dataset with ETL already performed.
-ETL changes can be made through PRs, and once a PR pass tests and is merged, the dataset is reproduced.
+This repository is self-contained from original source to downloadable dataset with meaningful ETL already performed.
+ETL changes can be made through PRs, and once a PR pass tests and is merged, the dataset in this repository is reproduced from scratch.

 A description of the dataset can be found [here](https://cordis.europa.eu/project/id/502084/reporting).